dhedge/dhedge-v2-sdk-examples/express/README.md

 `slippage` - Slippage tolerance in %

-`platform` - Platform like "1inch" or "ONEINCH = "1inch" or "uniswapV3"
+`platform` - Platform like "1inch" or "uniswapV3"

 `feeAmount` - Only for UniV3 trades (default 500 (0.05%))